 But at some point, "drop it in Drive" stops being good enough.
-You need to know who viewed what, control what they can download, and make sure nothing leaks before the deal closes.
+You need to know who viewed what, control what they can download, and make sure nothing leaks before the process is done.
+That matters whether you're a founder sharing investor materials, an M&A advisor managing a deal, a consultant handing off sensitive deliverables, or a real estate firm running a transaction.

 That's where a virtual data room comes in.

-This guide explains what both tools actually do, where each one falls short, how to create a data room in Google Drive if you're not ready to pay for one, and what a purpose-built tool like Ellty offers instead.
+This guide explains what both tools actually do, where each one falls short, how to set up a data room in Google Drive if you're not ready to pay for one, and what a purpose-built tool like Ellty offers instead.

 No fluff.
 Just what you need to make the right call.